smartdevicelink/sdl_evolution/proposals/NNNN-android-transport-overhaul.md

 Larger code snippets are attached to the [(appendix)](#appendix).

+Current code in development can be found at the [Transport Overhaul branch](https://github.com/smartdevicelink/sdl_android/pull/768).

 ## Motivation

 There are two main reasons behind the motivation of this proposal: improper logic location and moving all transports to multiplexing architecture.